typeRob/DAMPP/README.md

 ./setup_start.sh
 ```

-If you are on a MacOS system, run the file specific for MacOS

 You will be asked to insert the absolute path of the folder you want to use as Apache default and the root password for the database, then it's going to start the container

 If you want to configure yourself, just change the folder in the